 Registration is something what was missing in the times of wires.
 Ok, not completely but it was done more or less once when an MSISDN was assigned to some line.

 In contrast to the previous types of the networks the 4G network is ‘user-centric’.
-It means the user can use more devices and identities and we have to deal with it.
-Sure, the main purpose of the registration is still to know where we can send the data to.
+It means the user can use multiple devices and identities and we have to deal with it.
+The main purpose of the registration is to create a binding between user (her public identity) and IP address of the device, so we know where we can send the data to.
 That’s why there is a Contact header in the SIP REGISTER message.
-The Contact header contains an address which identifies the current location of the user (Point-of-Presence – e.g. a particular device).
+The Contact header contains an address which identifies the current location of the user (Point-of-Presence – e.g. IP/FQDN of a particular client).
 During the registration is the Contact Address is linked to a Public Identity (IMPU, AOR in SIP terminology).
 The IMPU is an equivalent to MSISDN in GSM and has to be present in the To header of the SIP REGISTER.
-Just don’t forget that one identity can by used by more terminals.
-And as each terminal can have different capabilities this has to be taken into account.
-This information is also part of the Contact header.
+One identity can by used by more terminals and as each terminal can have different capabilities this has to be also taken into account.
+This information is part of the Contact header.

 Contact: <sip:email@example.com:49635;transport=tcp>; expires=3200; +g.oma.sip-im; language="en,fr"; +u.asmc.apn="6a6044869e2aba3d23d4cfc0ef1384d00da28854c2408ddbbf"; +sip.instance="<urn:uuid:D4196919-ED8A-4E00-9436-B9CDD1E76813>"

-The next reason is to authenticate the user.
+The next reason why registration is important in mobile networks is that we have to authenticate users.
 In contrast to 2/3G networks the user can access the network also via IP-Network (VoWifi, Internet).
-Finally registration can also trigger some other actions (ok, that was in the 2G as well).
+And last but not least registration can also trigger some other actions.

 To get properly registered in IMS network is a bit like doing a treasure hunt.
 Firstly the client (UE) has to know the IP address of P-CSCF (SBC).
 This address can be either obtained from DNS or preconfigured, provided (DHCP+DNS) by the access network (see 3GPP 24.229).
 In case of VoLTE the IR.92 says that the P-CSCF address is provided by PDN in the response to Protocol Configuration Options (PCO) information element of the PDN CONNECTIVITY REQUEST message or BEARER RESOURCE ALLOCATION REQUEST message.
 For now just suppose this address is already present.